Obarun/66/doc/frontend.md

     * bundle : declares the service as a bundle service.
     * longrun : declares the service as a longrun service.
     * oneshot : declares the service as a oneshot service.
-    * module : declares the service as a module.
+    * module : declares the service as a module service.

     **Note**: If you don't care about dependencies between services or if you don't need specific tasks or alternative configuration to get the daemon running, "classic" is the best pick.